Denikaina Ready: Soundtrack

 The audio album of the film has been composed by Yuvan Shankar Raja and Chakri.
 The soundtrack features five tracks that belong to varied genres including a parody.
 The audio album was released on 28 September at the lavish Gandharva Mahal set erected for the film Uu Kodathara?
 Ulikki Padathara?.
 Dr Brahmanandam launched the first audio CD and handed over the first copy to Padmasri Dr. Mohan Babu.
 Dr. Mohan Babu, Kota Srinivasa Rao, L. B. Sriram, AVS, Kona Venkat, Gopi Mohan, BVSN Ravi, Nageswara Reddy, Chakri, Ramajogayya Shastri, Ananta Sriram and others graced the function and wished for success.

-Telugu

-Malayalam

-The audio of the Malayalam version of Denikaina Ready, titled Endhenum Ready, will be released on the hands of Mollywood actor Mohanlal in a function to be held 15 October in Cochin.
-The audio rights of the film were acquired by Satyam Audios.
-Vishnu tweeted, "Just done with the audio launch of Denikaina Ready.
-Launched by MohanLal uncle.
-Loved the response" (sic).
-This is the first time Vishnu's film is releasing in Malayalam.

 Release

 The film was dubbed into Malayalam as Endhinum Ready and was released simultaneously with Telugu.
 It was dubbed into Tamil as Naangaellam Appave Appadi, in Hindi as Sabse Badi Hera Pheri 2 in 2015 and Bhojpuri as Sabse Bada Gadbad Ghotala.